Skip to content

 Save time adding high spending queries as new keywords or negatives

-Adding exact match keywords from search query analysis can be a long and manual process – the Add Queries tool automates this process for you – so you just need to decide whether you like the query and want to add it or you don't like the query and want to negate it.
+Adding keywords from search query analysis can be a long and manual process – the Add Queries tool automates this process for you – so you just need to decide whether you like the query and want to add it or you don't like the query and want to negate it.

 Adding a query